mrlacey/Rapid-XAML-Toolkit/docs/custom-analysis.md

 There are only a few simple steps.

 1. Create a new .NET Standard 2.0 library.
-1. Reference the `RapidXamlCustomAnalysis` NuGet package.
+1. Reference the `RapidXaml.CustomAnalysis` NuGet package.
-1. Create a class that implements `ICustomAnalysis`.
+1. Create a class that implements `ICustomAnalyzer`.
 1. Specify the name of the control/element the analyzer relates to.
 1. Implement the `Analyze()` method with rules appropriate to your scenario.
 1. Reference the library you've created in your application.